hasura/graphql-engine/docs/graphql/manual/actions/debugging.rst

         }
       }

-In case of errors, the reponse will look like the following in debugging mode.
+In case of errors, the response will look like the following if the debugging mode is enabled.

 .. code-block:: json